taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 * You are not comfortable to keep your data structures immutable with JavaScript ES5, JavaScript ES6 and beyond.
 * You want to improve the performance of immutable data structures when using huge amounts of data.

 If both statements are false, I would advice you to stick to plain JavaScript.
-As you have seen the built-in JavaScript functionalities already help a lot.
+As you have seen, the built-in JavaScript functionalities already help a lot.
 In JavaScript ES6 and beyond you get one more functionality to keep your data structures immutable: [spread operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 Spreading an object or array into a new object or new array always gives you a new object or new array.

 Do you recall how you added a new todo item or how you completed a todo item  in your reducers?